 In order to analyze durability we will assess the quality of the components used in the shocks.
 Shocks can fail quickly due to damaged piston rods and seals, or over the long term due to seal wear and dirt intrusion.
 The piston rod, seals, and oil are the key components which dictate a shocks durability.

 There is a substantial difference in the quality of the piston rods used in Fox and King coilovers.
 Fox 2.0 Factory Series coilovers use a 17-4 H900 stainless steel piston rods with hard chrome plating.
 Fox stainless steel piston rods are very corrosion resistant and extremely strong at 190 ksi of tensile strength.
-King 2.0 Performance Series coilovers use industry standard 1040-1060 high carbon steel piston rod with hard chrome plating and are rated at 100 ksi minimum tensile strength.
+King 2.0 Performance Series coilovers use 1040-1060 high carbon steel piston rods with hard chrome plating and are NOT heat treated.

 Piston rod hardness is also very important to consider.
 Rockwell hardness is measured by pressing a ball into the material at a preset force, and measuring the depth of deformation.
 This very closely mimics flying rock debris and the amount of damage it may cause to the piston rod.
 Damaged piston rods are the leading cause of shock failure, harder rods are more resistant to rock debris and therefore offer substantial durability advantages.
 Half the hardness means half the durability.
 Results from 3rd party Rockwell Hardness Testing: